 During the mid-2000 deployment, the Aviation Combat Element (ACE) for the 26th MEU(SOC) is Marine Medium Helicopter Squadron 264 (HMM-264 Reinforced).
 This unit includes 12 CH-46E Sea Knight medium lift helicopters, four CH-53E Super Stallion heavy lift helicopters, four AH-1W Super Cobra gunships, two UH-1N utility helicopters and six AV-8B Harrier attack jets.

-After returning from the Mediterranean Sea, the Black Knights will begin steps to become the first non-training squadron in the world to employ the use of the Marine Corps' new MV-22 Osprey, which will replace the Corps' fleet of CH-46Es and Ch-53Ds.
-As of March 10, 2000, if everything runs on schedule, it will be just over three years until the squadron deploys with the new aircraft, with the pilot transition process, scheduled to begin in March 2001, overseen by VMMT-204.
-VMMT-204, will work with HMM-264, which will be renamed Marine Medium Tilt Rotor Squadron (VMM) 264, until the pilots and crewmen are combat qualified.
+After returning from the Mediterranean Sea, the Black Knights began steps to become the first non-training squadron in the world to employ the use of the Marine Corps' new MV-22 Osprey, which replaced the Corps' fleet of CH-46Es and Ch-53Ds.
+As of March 10, 2000, if everything runs on schedule, it would be just over three years until the squadron deploys with the new aircraft, with the pilot transition process, scheduled to begin in March 2001, overseen by VMMT-204.
+VMMT-204, worked with HMM-264, which was renamed Marine Medium Tilt Rotor Squadron (VMM) 264, until the pilots and crewmen were combat qualified.

 |Join the GlobalSecurity.org mailing list|